Logan-Hou/Temples-Assignments/README.md

 # Temples-Assignments

-Here are the course assignments I completed during my undergraduate years in SJTU, including reports in Beamer, LaTeX, and Markdown formats.
+Here are the course assignments I completed during my undergraduate years in SJTU, including the following contents.

-The PDF files of the reports are all listed for brief viewing.
+Feel free to use these LaTeX, Beamer, and Markdown templates as needed.